Need specialist family law advice?

 Once you have received your Decree Absolute confirming your divorce, you can remarry immediately.
 There is no waiting period before getting married again.
+Don’t forget, if you are in need of legal advice for your marital questions, Wiselaw researches and lists family solicitors from across the UK, from Leeds, to Sheffield, Manchester, Birmingham, Nottingham, Bristol, Southampton, London, and many more.
+Wiselaw has the right family lawyer for your needs.

 It’s important that you make sure your divorce has been finalised before you marry again.
 It is against the law to marry someone if your previous marriage is not legally over, and so if you do remarry immediately it is possible that you could be committing a crime.